Sheryl Crow came onto the music scene in the early 1990s, but her hit songs still ring true today.

 9. She's Shorter Than She Looks

-Different sources place her between, 5’1″ and 5’3″, but no matter the exact height, it’s a surprise to learn that she’s not a towering 5’7″ or so!
-She’s managed to make an image of a taller Sheryl with tricks of the trade and heels, of course.
-Plus, she’s so in shape and slim that she gives off the illusion of being taller.
+Different sources place her between, 5’1 and 5’3, but no matter the exact height, it’s a surprise to learn that she’s not a towering 5’7 or so!
+She’s managed to make an image of a taller Sheryl with tricks of the trade — and heels, of course.
+Plus, she’s so fit and trim that she gives off the illusion of being taller.

 10. She Beat Breast Cancer

 In 2006, during a routine mammogram, Sheryl caught breast cancer in its early stages.
 According to an ABC News report from that year, she underwent “minimally invasive surgery” (a lumpectomy).
 She then underwent seven weeks of radiation.

 She was shocked when she got the diagnosis because she was always a healthy person when she was younger, and it didn’t run in either side of the family.
 It made her realize what stress and environment can do to a person.